 Charity information: Royal College of Music

-We aim to increase the number of RCM students receiving scholarships from 50% to 75% by 2020.
+We aim to increase the number of RCM students receiving scholarships from 55% to 75% by 2020.

 We aim to increase the amount of funding offered to each individual scholarship recipient.

-The RCM Scholarship Fund underpins the RCM's success in creating long-term, sustainable sources of income to support its work.
-It will enable the RCM to recruit and nurture future generations of talented students and thus reinforce its position as a leading conservatoire in an international arena.
+The RCM Scholarship Fund underpins the RCM's aim of creating long-term, sustainable sources of income to support its work and to continue to recruit and nurture future generations of talented students, reinforcing its position as a leading conservatoire in an international arena.
 The RCM will remain the first choice of conservatoire for any music student, due to the excellence of our teaching, and the opportunities and support it can offer.

-Budget - Project Cost: £100,000Loading graph....
+Budget - Project Cost: £90,000Loading graph....

-Amount Heading Description £100,000 Scholarships We aim to raise the equivalent of 11 scholarships for undergraduate and postgraduate students
+Amount Heading Description £90,000 Scholarships We aim to raise the equivalent of 9 scholarships for undergraduate and postgraduate students

-Entire generations of gifted musicians from all over the world will benefit from the financial support of the Scholarship Fund.
+Entire generations of gifted musicians from all over the world will benefit from the financial support of the RCM Scholarship Fund.
 Over 60 nationalities are already represented at the RCM.
-All RCM students engage in outreach work through RCM Sparks, our learning and participation programme, bringing the joy of classical music to schools and community groups across London.
+All RCM students engage in outreach work through Sparks, our learning and participation programme, bringing the joy of classical music to schools and community groups across London.
 Our doors are open to members of the public and we run a varied series of events throughout the year, most of which are free.

 Read more about the Charity running this project.

-Lily Harriss, Director Of Development
+Lily Harriss, Director Of Development & Alumni Engagement

 Louise Birrell, Head Of Regular Giving